Yisas/yisas.github.io/_pages/plight.md

 So yeah, as soon as latency got bad the spawning of the object was very noticeable.
 I wanted to make sure this was all spotless since I had no idea what the connection on the demo site was going to be like, especially with a bunch of other games on the same LAN.
 But that's ok, nothing a little object pooling won't fix.

-{% include figure image_path="/assets/gifs/plight/object-pooling.gif" caption="Don't look up! (except you can't, at least not at that angle)." %}
+{% include figure image_path="/assets/gifs/plight/object-pooling.gif" caption="Don't look up!
+Except you can't, but if you could, you'd notice the pop-in of the pooled vases (top right side)." %}

 ### Obligatory bloopers